Eusebio Lillo: Biography

 From 1842 onwards, he collaborated with the "Sociedad Literaria de Santiago" (Santiago Literature Society), and from 1844 he wrote for the newspaper "El siglo".
 That same year, he won an award from the "Sociedad Literaria" for his "Canto al dieciocho de septiembre" (Song of September 18).

 In 1846, he left his studies to serve as an assistant officer in the Ministry of Interior.
 At the same time, he worked as a correspondent for the newspapers El Mercurio de Valparaíso and El Comercio, both from Valparaiso.

-In 1847 the Minister of Interior and Foreign Affairs, Manuel Camilo Vial, commissioned him to write the lyrics of the national anthem.
+In 1847 the Minister of Interior and Foreign Affairs, Manuel Camilo Vial, commissioned him to write the lyrics of the Chilean national anthem.

 He was a supporter and promoter of the revolution of 1851, the first attempt to put a liberal government into power.
 As a result, he was sent to jail and condemned to death during the government of Manuel Montt, but, as he was the writer of the lyrics of the National Anthem, the sentence was changed to exile, and he was sent to the southern city of Valdivia, from which he fled to Lima.

 He came back to Chile in 1852, and worked as a journalist for the newspaper "La Patria" until 1857.
 He moved to Bolivia, where he created the Bank of La Paz, and contributed to the country's mining industry.

 In 1878, he went back to Chile and was elected mayor of Santiago, and then superintendent of Curicó.
 He took part in the War of the Pacific as a diplomat and secretary of a naval squadron.
-He represented Chile during the failed Peace Conference of Arica in 1880 between Bolivia, Chile and Peru.
+He represented Chile during the failed Arica Conference in 1880 between Bolivia, Chile and Peru.
 He would have also represented Chile in secret negotiations between Chile and Bolivia in order to secure for Bolivia Tacna and Tarapaca and Arica for Chile.

-He became a senator for the region of Talca in 1882 and then Minister of the Interior for the government of José Manuel Balmaceda in 1886.
+Lillo became a senator for the region of Talca in 1882 and then Minister of the Interior for the government of José Manuel Balmaceda in 1886.
 He became one of Balmaceda's closest allies, as evidenced by the fact that Balmaceda requested the custody of his political will.

 In 1888 he traveled through Europe, and returned to Santiago in 1889, where, as requested, he published Balmaceda's political will, as was requested for Balmaceda.

 Finally, Eusebio Lillo died in Santiago on 8 July 1910.